singhdeepesh20/ai-engineering/README.md

 * Can generate text token by token → basis for ChatGPT, GPT-4, Llama, etc.

-Better suited for generative AI tasks.
+* Better suited for generative AI tasks.

+5. Generative Nature

+* Outputs are open-ended → infinite possible completions.

+* LM = “completion machine”: given a prompt, it predicts continuations.

+Example:

+* Prompt: “To be or not to be” → Completion: “, that is the question.”

+*Tasks like translation, summarization, spam detection, coding, math solving can all be reframed as completion problems.